 FitExpr(i)%n(j)%x(1:DimModes,k), k = 1, FitExpr(i)%n(j)%n), FitExpr(i)%n(j)%vary

-j = 1
+j = 1 to FitExpr(i)%nd then

-is greater or equal to 0
+FitExpr(i)%d(j)%vary is greater or equal to 0 then read

 FitExpr(i)%d(j)%n, FitExpr(i)%d(j)%p, (FitExpr(i)%d(j)%c(k), FitExpr(i)%d(j)%e(k),